usnistgov/trojai-round-generation/README.md

 ## Overview
-This is the TrojAI code used to construct each round of the TrojAI challenge.
+This is the TrojAI code used to construct the image-classification-sep2022 round of the TrojAI challenge.

 Each round of the TrojAI challenge has its own branch where the train/test/holdout dataset generation code lives.